 4 Best Premium HTML Editors

 It’s difficult to exceed the functionality of today’s free downloadable HTML editors.
-However, a few programs did just that; they offer an added level of usefulness that’s often worth the price.
+However, a few programs do just that, offering an added level of usefulness that’s often worth the price.
 Here is a list of the best HTML editors that have paid versions, each of which might be considered the best premium HTML editor depending on what you’re looking for.

 - Adobe Dreamweaver